dgtlmoon/changedetection.io/README.md

 - Realestate listing changes
 - COVID related news from government websites

+_Need an actual Chrome runner with Javascript support? see the experimental <a href="https://github.com/dgtlmoon/changedetection.io/tree/javascript-browser">Javascript/Chrome support changedetection.io branch!</a>_

 **Get monitoring now! super simple, one command!**
 Run the python code on your own machine by cloning this repository, or with <a href="https://docs.docker.com/get-docker/">docker</a> and/or <a href="https://www.digitalocean.com/community/tutorial_collections/how-to-install-docker-compose">docker-compose</a>